JeroenOudeVrielink/ur5-robotic-grasping/README.md

 # ur5-robotic-grasping
-This repository implements the grasp inference method of Kumra et al. (2020) in a robotic simulation developed in Pybullet.
-Kumra et al. (2020) propose a generative residual convolutional neural network based model architecture which predicts a suitable antipodal grasp for objects using an image of the object scene.
+This repository implements the grasp inference method of Kumra et al. (2020) in a robotic simulation developed in PyBullet.
+Kumra et al. (2020) propose a generative residual convolutional neural network which predicts one or multiple antipodal grasps using both RGB and depth images of the object scene.
 Three different grasping scenarios have been implemented.
 These include objects in isolation, objects packed together, and objects in a pile (Kasaei et al., 2021).

 All code in the directory 'network' is an adaptation of Kumra's open source code that was taken from the following repository: https://github.com/skumra/robotic-grasping
 The simulation code is an adaptation from the following repository: https://github.com/ElectronicElephant/pybullet_ur5_robotiq